JoFAM/covidBE_analysis/README.md

 **WORK IN PROGRESS**

+**Currently you can use the script processData.R to download the data from Sciensano and add totals for Belgium and the regions.
+The other functionality will be added when time allows.**

 ## Goal and a warning

 This is not a solid statistical analysis, but allows you to browse the data